DmitryMyadzelets/epicx/readme.md

 ## TODO

-- [ ] Valuate two-step cooling approaches.
+- [x] Valuate two-step cooling approaches
-    - [x] Check if the PE-16 in the climate chamber at -10...-20&deg;C. can reach -60&deg;C at the cold side.
+    - [x] Check if the PE-16 in the climate chamber at -10...-20&deg;C. can reach -60&deg;C at the cold side
-    - [ ] Calculate parameters for the 2-step water cooling
+    - [x] Calculate parameters for the 2-step water cooling
-    - [ ] Calculate parameters for an additional cooling with Pelter and the water cooling
+    - [x] Calculate parameters for the 2-step direct cooling
+- [ ] Sketch the cell

 ## Order list
 RS code x Items - Description - Note